xbui1/FIT2099-OODI/Week 12/LectureA.md

-## 1.12.
+## 1.7.
 Arcchitectural Patterns
-- is a reusable solution to a commonly occuring problem in a software archteccture
+- is a reusable solution to a commonly occuring p roblem in a software archteccture

-### Architectural Styles
+### 1.7.1.
+Architectural Styles
 - Patterns catalogue succesfully used structures that faciltate kinds of component communication
   - client-server
   - N-tier